kbaird/Fate-XSLT/characters/XiaoJiahuo/private_gm_plans.md

   - Maybe some suspects caught by local Vigilance Committees
     - except they're innocent, typical VC frameup of enemies
     - one is actually guilty, worked as a drone pilot 3 jobs ago

+## NPCs

+### Chen's 师傅 (_Shīfu_)
+    - A flawed man who worked with 江湖, remembered by _[Chen Daiyu]_ w/rose-colored glasses
+    - Specific 江湖 cell was political/national (like Triads or Mafia)
+    - Discovered a conspiracy by either Low Port merchants or "Communists" to seize the High Port and was silenced (JP99, STotC Indonesia 1951)
+      - _38 Dragons_ ("Triple Prosperity") crime family or
+        _People's Front for Rectification of Grievances_

 ### "Courtney" NPC (if needed)
   - Several red herrings for technical problems with the drones